aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/finetune_hftrainer.rst

        import torch.distributed as dist
        _verify_param_shape_across_processes = lambda process_group, tensors, logger=None: True

+- Variable input sizes: When fine-tune models such as dslim/bert-base-NER using the `token-classification example <https://github.com/huggingface/transformers/tree/main/examples/pytorch/token-classification>`__, you may encounter timeouts (lots of "socket.h:524 CCOM WARN Timeout waiting for RX" messages) and execution hang.
+This occurs because NER dataset has different sample sizes, which causes many recompilations and compiled graph (NEFF) reloads.
+Furthermore, different data parallel workers can execute different compiled graph.
+This multiple-program multiple-data behavior is currently unsupported.
+To workaround this issue, please pad to maximum length using the Trainer API option ``--pad_to_max_length``.

 The following are resolved issues:

 -  Using ``neuron_parallel_compile`` tool to run ``run_glue.py`` script